Maradona: The making of a footballing legend | Goal.com

 Diego Maradona passed away on Wednesday at the age of 60, though the Argentina and Napoli idol seemed to pack in enough action into his six decades to fill 10 regular lives.

-From the mop-haired prodigy that first took the Primera Divison by storm, through his adventures in Spain, Italy and on the international stage, Maradona has rarely been away from the public eye.
+From the mop-haired prodigy that first took the Primera Division by storm, through his adventures in Spain, Italy and on the international stage, Maradona has rarely been away from the public eye.

 In that sense he was arguably football's first superstar; a flawed genius with the ability to inspire and exasperate in equal measure.